deankoch/rswat/vignettes/articles/rswat_intro.md

 #>  - attr(*, "rswat_table_num")= int 1
 ```

-Most SWAT+ config files have this one-table structure but there are a
+Most SWAT+ config files have this very simple single-table structure.
-few multi-table exceptions, like `print.prt`, which are returned as a
+The few multi-table exceptions, such as `print.prt`, are returned as a
 list of data frames.
-Below we print the first two of its tables
+For example this code prints the first two tables

 ``` r
 rswat_open('print.prt') |> head(2)